opf/jquery-tablesorter-rails/README.md

 ## Requirements

-It should work with Rails 3.2 and higher (tested up to 5) as well as with ruby 1.9.3 - 2.4.x.
+It should work with Rails 3.2 and higher as well as with ruby 1.9.3 - 2.5.x.
 Each release is always tested with the latest version of both.

 ## Usage